The Florida Bar

 COST-SAVING MEASURES

-ELIGIBILITY REQUIREMENTS FOR SIMPLIFIED DISSOLUTION
+ELIGIBILITY REQUIREMENTS FOR use of the SIMPLIFIED DISSOLUTION process

 Not everyone can use the simplified procedure.
-Couples can use the simplified dissolution of marriage only if all the following requirements are met:
+Couples can use the simplified dissolution of marriage process only if all the following requirements are met:

 • They have no minor (under 18) or dependent children.